 A boy from the back exclaimed above the din as if intending to finalize a debate: “Football is better because you get more points!”

-While tossing out the milk-saturated paper towels and enduring the loudest clock-ticking he ever heard, the bottom kitchen drawer next to the trash bin caught his attention — just as the loud ticking inside his head suddenly stopped.
+While tossing out the milk-saturated paper towels and enduring the loudest clock-ticking he ever heard, the bottom kitchen drawer next to the trash bin caught his attention — just as the ticking inside his head suddenly stopped.

-As he was pulling the drawer open he simultaneously recalled an old box of cards he hadn’t seen in a long time — and coincidentally, the edge of a long-lost pack was instantly visible amid a drawer of forgotten clutter.
+As he was pulling the drawer open he simultaneously recalled an old box of cards he hadn’t seen in a long time — and coincidentally, the edge of a long-lost pack was visible amid a drawer of forgotten clutter.
 Seymour extricated the carton from some old and tangled computer wires, kitchen appliance instruction pamphlets, and other odds and ends.

 Back at the table Tally’s phone had stopped buzzing and she eyed the small box with wariness as he sat back down, but she said nothing.